renmarin/Web-Chat/README.md

         })

 3. Use `sudo docker exec -ti [your_container_id] bash` to connect to container's terminal.
 To see your container id use `docker ps` command.
 You'll need id of your_project_web image.
-4. Run "python manage.py migrate" to create the Web Chat models.
+4. Run `python manage.py migrate` to create the Web Chat models.
 5. Visit http://127.0.0.1:8000